TomAnthony/itermocil/README.md

 ## To Do

-- ~~add a command line flag for tabs vs windows for new teamocil 'windows'~~
+- possibly add a flag for using windows instead of tabs for new teamocil 'windows'
+- pane 'focus' is supported, but window 'focus' is not yet
 - more testing
-- teamocil's --list option
-- if $EDITOR is empty, try the 'open' command (we know we are Mac based)
-- ~~make it so .itermocil also works if desired~~
-- add note about iterm versions

 ## License